johnroyer/awesome-php/README.md

 - [Couscous](http://couscous.io) - Couscous turns Markdown documentation into beautiful websites.
 It's GitHub Pages on steroids.
 - [Jigsaw](https://jigsaw.tighten.com/) - Simple static sites with Laravel's Blade.
 - [Sculpin](https://sculpin.io) - A tool that converts Markdown and Twig into static HTML.

-### LLMs
-*Libraries for working with Large Language Models.*

-- [Instructor for PHP](https://github.com/cognesy/instructor-php) - Structured data outputs with LLMs, in PHP.
-- [LLPhant](https://github.com/LLPhant/LLPhant) - A comprehensive PHP Generative AI Framework using OpenAI GPT 4.
-Inspired by Langchain.
-- [OpenAI Client](https://github.com/openai-php/client) - OpenAI PHP is a supercharged community-maintained PHP API client that allows you to interact with OpenAI API.
-- [OpenAI Client for Laravel](https://github.com/openai-php/laravel) - OpenAI PHP for Laravel is a supercharged PHP API client that allows you to interact with OpenAI API.
-- [PHP Mistral AI SDK](https://github.com/SoftCreatR/php-mistral-ai-sdk) - A powerful and easy-to-use PHP SDK for the Mistral AI API, allowing seamless integration of advanced AI-powered features into your PHP projects.
-- [Jieba-PHP](https://github.com/fukuball/jieba-php) - A PHP port of Python's jieba.
-Chinese text segmentation for natural language processing.

 ### Third Party APIs
 *Libraries for accessing third party APIs.*